FlyingDomotic/Railway-turntable/README.md

 An optional MP3 reader, based on a DY-SV17A module.
 It will allow to play a start sound during a settable time, a rotation sound, as long as turntable turns, and a stop sound during a settable time (all optional).

-An optional DCC decoder, based on an optocoupler can be added to decode DCC data and intercept rotation request on some specified addresses.
+An optional DCC decoder, based on an optocoupler and an Arduino Nano can be added to decode DCC data and intercept rotation request on some specified addresses.

 To make turntable more realistic, inertia is simulated when starting rotation and/or another when stoppoing it.